Shocking Facts About Hit-And-Run Crashes

 About the Author

 LaDonna Williams practices personal injury law in North Carolina for the Law Offices of James Scott Farrin.
-In 2014, she served as the Auto Torts Membership Co-Chair for the North Carolina Advocates for Justice.
-LaDonna’s professional affiliations include the North Carolina Bar Association, the Durham County Bar Association, the 16th Judicial District Bar, U.S. District Court: Eastern and Middle Districts of NC, and the Cambridge “Who’s Who” Executive and Professional Registry for 2010.
-LaDonna’s legal accomplishments earned her recognition on the 2010 “Rising Stars” list from Super Lawyers.
-For “Rising Stars” standards of inclusion, visit superlawyers.com.
+LaDonna’s professional affiliations include the North Carolina Bar Association and the Durham County Bar Association, and she is admitted to practice in the U.S. District Court for the Eastern and Middle Districts of North Carolina.
+LaDonna’s legal accomplishments earned her recognition on the 2010 “Rising Stars” list from Super Lawyers and the Cambridge “Who’s Who” Executive and Professional Registry for 2010.4

 ×